-- a specified contact person will be nominated by DFA (Research Lead, Policy Unit, DCAD) - a representative from DFA should be invited to participate in or provide a nominee to any steering group or advisory structure being convened to support the research project. - DFA must be consulted with regard to the launch and dissemination of findings. - Awardees must comply with acknowledgement requirements as set out by the Irish Research Council and DFA. - Awardees must adhere to reporting requirements as outlined in the COALESCE Terms and Conditions.
+- A specified contact person will be nominated by DFA (Research Lead, Policy Unit, DCAD) - DFA must be consulted with regard to the launch and dissemination of findings. - Awardees must comply with acknowledgement requirements as set out by the Irish Research Council and DFA. - Awardees must adhere to reporting requirements as outlined in the COALESCE Terms and Conditions.
 Reports will be prepared by the grant recipients who are conducting the research (as requested by the Irish Research Council) in a format agreed in advance with DFA and will include reference to all contributions received in the period under review in respect of the strategic partnership programme to confirm that there has been no duplication of funding.